bscan/Data-Class/README.md

 ### Runtime impact

-Type::Hints does not validate data types or have any runtime impact on your application.
+Data::Class does not validate data types or have any runtime impact on your application.
 This is consistent with the Type annotation behaviours of both Python and Typescript.

-This makes Type::Hints safe as a method for gradually modernizing and documenting the code of legacy applications.
+This makes Data::Class safe as a method for gradually modernizing and documenting the code of legacy applications.
 As it has no runtime impact, it is unlikely to throw any runtime errors if the script itself can compile. classes (much like regular objects) also allow for hash